Agni-EkAkinchan/Bahushruta-Fonts/README.md

 - हृस्व इ matra (i matra) is shown on right (instead of left) for Odia, Kannada, Telugu, Malayalam.
 - e and/or ai matra alignment has problems in many scripts.
-- ref (r-kar) display in some contexts has problems, specially for Odia, Kannada, Telugu.
-- Malayalam - both r (r and rr) mapped to r to reduce ref problems, pronunciation mapping may be incorrect for some. chillu letters behaviour is not understood and will show up as stand alone.
+- Malayalam - both r (r and rr) mapped to r, pronunciation mapping may be incorrect for some. chillu letters behaviour is not understood and will show up as stand alone.

 -----------------------------------------------